-I seem to be getting more requests from small businesses for group health insurance quotes.
+At Darr Schackow insurance, we keep getting more requests from small businesses for group health insurance quotes.
 Why?
-Most of the small businesses I work with say the finding and keeping good employees is the number 1 pain point.
-Having great benefits like group health insurance is one way to keep good employees from leaving.
+Most of the small businesses I work with say the finding and keeping good employees is the number one pain point.
+Having great benefits like group health insurance is one way to retain good employees.

 What are the costs of having group health insurance?

-50% of the eligible employees must participate in the plan by law.
+Fifty percent of the eligible employees must participate in the plan by law.
 This means that if we don’t have enough participation, the employer may have to increase the percentage of what they will pay for the health insurance.
 For example, if we need more employees to participate, we will suggest bumping up the employer contribution to 70-80% to entice them to enroll.
 Obviously, this drives the cost to the employer up, but, in order to be eligible for a plan, we must have the participation numbers meet the minimum.
 Some employees are exempt from counting against you in the participation numbers.
 If an employee is covered through a spouse’s plan, they don’t count against the employer’s participation numbers.
-Therefore, we suggest you find out how many employees have group coverage via a spouse, in order to get an idea on participation numbers.